On February 17, 2009, all television broadcast stations are required to stop

 television stations can now broadcast more than one signal on their digital channels, so

-you will also probably find that you are getting many more channels.
+you might find that you are able to receive several more channels.
 Most stations will

 broadcast both a standard definition signal and a high definition signal.
 Yes, that's right.